 Local and regional public authorities have a crucial role in the deployment of Next Generation Networks (NGN).

-The goal of the Broadband investment guide is to assist public authorities in formulating the important questions, and to provide the conceptual tools and the information needed to make the right decisions matching their needs.
-The idea is not to provide ready-to-apply recipes on how investing in broadband in regions or municipalities should be tackled.
+The goal of the Broadband investment guide is to assist public authorities in formulating the important questions and to provide the conceptual framework and the information needed to make the right decisions meeting their needs.
+The idea is not to provide ready-to-apply recipes but to present a tool box in all thematic fields to be considered when investing in broadband.

 A sound broadband plan is a politically supported document containing an analysis of the current situation, the goals to be achieved, the financial support to be gained and a mechanism on how to implement it.